 Many clients are unaware of the wide range of pedicure treatments available for foot conditions seen every day by nail technicians—guiding them to the right options can be as much art as science.
-A client who’s already decided what treatment they want, may answer consultation questions in ways that conclude those are the treatments they need.
+A client, who’s already decided what treatment they want, may answer consultation questions in ways that conclude those are the treatments they need.
 When in reality, alternative solutions may be more appropriate and offer greater benefits.

 Probing deeper through casual conversation can help a nail technician discover important information a client may have left out.
-But the technician must act quickly!
+However, the technician must act quickly!
 In the first few moments of an appointment, they need to determine a client’s expectations, validate and address any concerns, make recommendations and explain the at-home maintenance required to achieve optimum results.
 While that’s a lot to accomplish—it can be done!

 Here, we provide three examples of simple dialogue for determining the right Footlogix® treatment in three common scenarios.

 SCENARIO 1: The Client wants a beautifying pedicure, but she is a diabetic with deep cracks in her heels.